-Two years of hard work culminated with the launch of the pilot phase at the SynchroniCity Bootcamp in London on 6-7 February 2019.
+Two years of hard work culminated with the launch of the pilot phase at the SynchroniCity Bootcamp in London on the last 6th and 7th of February.
 The launch of the 6-month implementation phase marks a milestone in enabling data exchange from Internet of Things (IoT) devices between cities and systems.
 Initially, 49 interoperable solutions will be deployed in 18 cities across the globe.

 Organised at Future Cities Catapult, a London-based UK innovation center and partner in SynchroniCity, the bootcamp provided the pilot groups and new cities with all the insights and tools to start rolling out the solutions.